Navid200/xDrip/docs/xDrip-Sync-not-working.md

 Instructions for setting up xDrip Sync can be found [here](./xDripSync.md).

 The new setting `Use xDrip Cloud` should be enabled on the master and all followers.
-If you experience disconnects, try disabling the setting on the master and followers.
-Then, please [report the problem](./Contact.md).
+If you experience disconnects, try disabling the setting on the master and followers, and then please [report the problem](./Contact.md).
 <br>

 ---

-Ensure that "Disable all sync features" is disabled (no check mark beside it) on the master and followers.
+Ensure that `Disable all sync features` is disabled (no check mark beside it) on the master and followers.
 ![](./images/DisableAllSyncFeatures.png)